 In certain circumstances the PID Act also provides protection to members of the community who make a public interest disclosure about a danger to:

 The organisation that receives and manages the disclosure must take action to protect a public officer from retribution or reprisal (such as bullying or harassment) for making a disclosure.
 This means a representative of the organisation may talk to the public officer about possible reprisals that may occur should another person identify the public officer as a discloser and determine how those possible reprisals will be managed to prevent them from occurring.

 There is a requirement under the PID Act for each public sector entity to publish on a website maintained by that entity, procedures for dealing with public interest disclosures.
-The department's PID policy and procedure is published in accordance with that requirement.
+The department's PID policy, and questions and answers, are published in accordance with that requirement.